Zero-Variance Gradients for Variational Autoencoders: Exact ELBO with Linear Decoder

 \subsection{Do Analytic Gradients help?}

 As we show that the ELBO (and its gradients) can be computed exactly in an idealized setting with a linear decoder, we now investigate the practical impact of this zero-variance gradient.
-We conduct a controlled experiment on the MNIST dataset \cite{mnist} to quantify the performance gains from eliminating gradient estimation noise.
+We conduct a controlled experiment on the MNIST dataset \citep{mnist} to quantify the performance gains from eliminating gradient estimation noise.
 This experiment uses the same simple VAE with a linear decoder and fixed output variance ($\sigma^2 = 0.01$) (cf. Eq.~(\ref{eq:fixed-var-linear-dec})) as our our gradient variance analysis in \Cref{tab:log_variance}, a setting designed to isolate the estimator's impact rather than to achieve state-of-the-art results.
 To ensure a fair comparison, we perform a separate hyperparameter search for each method.
 By epoch 500, all models have converged, and we report all final metrics at this point.
-All further details regarding the model architecture and hyperparameters can be found in \Cref{appendix:experiment_details}.
+All further details regarding the model architecture and hyperparameters can be found in Appendix \ref{appendix:experiment_details}.
 We benchmark our method, Silent Gradients, against the reparameterization trick in the continuous latent space and against the Gumbel-Softmax estimator and the REINFORCE algorithm in the discrete space.
 Model performance is evaluated using Bits Per Dimension (BPD) and Mean Squared Error (MSE).

-The results, summarized in \Cref{tab:mnist_results}, demonstrate the consistent advantages of our method.
-In the discrete latent space setting, our method achieves a substantially lower BPD than the corresponding baseline estimators.
-In the continuous case, while the final BPD scores are comparable, our method demonstrates significantly faster convergence; Silent Gradients reaches a BPD of 6.73 in just 45 epochs, a milestone that the standard reparameterization trick requires 90 epochs to achieve.
+The results, summarized in \Cref{tab:mnist_results}, demonstrate the consistent advantage of our method.
+In the discrete latent space setting, our method achieves a substantially lower BPD than the corresponding baselines.
+In the continuous case, while the final BPD scores are comparable, our method demonstrates significantly faster convergence; Silent Gradients reaches 6.73 BPD in just 45 epochs, a milestone that standard reparameterization requires 90 epochs to achieve.

-Besides BPD scores, the low MSE of our method confirms the high-fidelity image reconstruction, indicating that the reported BPD is not limited by poor reconstruction quality but is instead constrained by the fixed-variance assumption.
-The sharp reconstructions in \Cref{appendix:visualized_output} visually corroborate this conclusion.
+Besides BPD scores, the low MSE of our method confirms high-fidelity image reconstruction, indicating that the reported BPD is not limited by poor reconstruction quality but is instead constrained by the fixed-variance assumption.
+The sharp reconstructions in Appendix \ref{appendix:visualized_output} visually corroborate this conclusion.